Dental Cleanings & Deep Cleanings

 While regular dental cleanings keep plaque, tartar, and bacteria off the crowns of your teeth, oral bacteria can sometimes work to decay your teeth underneath your gums and onto your roots.
 The resulting infection, known as gingivitis, can cause rampant gum inflammation and eventually lead to gum disease—the leading cause of adult tooth loss.

-If you exhibit signs of gingivitis, then Dr. Chris Martinez can recommend deep cleaning, or scaling and root planing, to remove the bacterial plaque and tartar from underneath your gums.
+If you exhibit signs of gingivitis, then Dr. Michael Grant can recommend deep cleaning, or scaling and root planing, to remove the bacterial plaque and tartar from underneath your gums.
 In most cases, we can perform ultrasonic scaling to break up plaque deposits easier and more comfortably.
 However, the procedure may still require more than one visit to complete.

 Another benefit of our deep teeth cleaning treatment is protecting your teeth against tooth loss.
 When gum pockets exceed a certain amount of millimeters in depth, the risk for periodontal disease increases.
 As pockets in your gums deepen, more bacteria are able to collect and colonize.
 This collection of bacteria eventually causes a chronic inflammatory response by the body to destroy gingival and bone tissue.
 This can lead to rapid tooth decay and eventual tooth loss.